Thursday, February 24, 2011

 Just like the past, the future is connected to what happens in our natural world.
 As we watch the daunting cleanup of the BP oil spill off the Louisiana coastline, it brings to mind a heartbreak from the past, the Exxon Valdez spill.
 In the poem "Cry" from Marine Life (2010), a new collection out this month, the Exxon Valdez spill is addressed, sadly, 2o-odd years later, just in time for our current crisis:

-. . .Tiny sea otters
+. . .Tiny sea otterssmeared with oil,

 are shown kindnesses;